Using the iWF DSL framework to write workflow on the top of the Temporal platform

 Runtime platform

-Provide the ecosystem to run your applications and take care of the durability, availability, and scalability of the application.
+of the application.
 Both Cadence(from Uber) and Temporal share the same behavior as Temporal is forked from Cadence.
 Worker Processes are hosted by you and execute your code.
 The communication within the Cluster uses gRPC.
 Cadence/Temporal service is responsible for keeping workflow state and associated durable timers.
 It maintains internal queues (called task lists) which are used to dispatch tasks to external workers.
 Workflow execution is resumable, recoverable, and reactive.

-Temporal service Temporal System Overview for workflow execution
+Temporal System Overview for workflow execution

 What is Workflow?